 There is much to see in the old part of the city, and we wandered around for a few hours until we were to meet friends at the Tiny Martini Bar, at the Casablanca Inn, again just a block from our hotel.
 Though our service could have been a bit faster, the wait was well worth it, and the martinis are made in a style like legendary Blue Martini, meaning you get a lot for your money, and the drinks were stunning.

 Our friends who are natives of St. Augustine then proceded to give us a tour.
 Insider tours are always the best and we were treated to see the stunning interior of Flagler College.
 Formally the grand hotel known as Hotel Ponce De Leon, this gilded age wonder should not be missed.
 Built in 1888 it is the first poured Concrete building in the United States, and one of the finest examples of Spanish Renaissance Architecture.
 Any design student should have this included in their studies.
 Seriously, they have to insure their tiffany stained windows in the cafeteria.
 Imagine that at your university!

 Our tour ended up at the hotel bar of the Casa Monica.
-I love the hotel bars in Miami and South Beach.
+I love hotel bars in Miami and South Beach.
 They are magical places offering elegance and quiet getaways.
-Here at Casa Monica, the high-end atmosphere and elegance was simply wonderful.
+Here at Casa Monica, the high-end atmosphere and elegance were simply wonderful.
 The drinks too are world class.

 Our Second Day…

 A simple breakfast at Mary’s Harbor View Café started off our second day.
 After a night on the town, eggs and potatoes are the most welcome food group.
 This cute low-cost café offers visitors a quick and pleasant meal as they tour the city.
 Well worth stopping by.